Sleeping While Breastfeeding a Baby – Is It Safe?

 Is It Safe to Fall Asleep While Breastfeeding?

 No, it is not safe to fall asleep while breastfeeding.
-Although your body may work against you and try to put you to sleep while you nurse your baby, you need to stay vigilant and not give in.
+Although your body may work against you and try to put you to sleep while you nurse your baby, you need to stay vigilant and not give in, as there are dangers of falling asleep while breastfeeding.
 You will lose your hold on the baby if you fall asleep while breastfeeding.
 You may also end up smothering and suffocating your baby, especially if you are co-sleeping.

 Things to Keep in Mind When You Are About to Breastfeed